tylergaryalbers/forecastSMS/README.md

 I made this script in order to get a text of the weather forecast each morning and afternoon just before I leave for my commute.

-This script is written entirely in python, using the Darksky API for weather, the darkskylib API wrapper, and the Twiliio API for sms handling.
+This script is written entirely in python, using the Darksky API for weather, the darkskylib API wrapper (https://pypi.org/project/darkskylib/), and the Twiliio API for sms handling.